Platzi-Master-C8/VSC-Plugins/readme.md

 3. Restart Visual Studio Code.

 4. Enter your token, then press `enter`.
+Your token is in settings page in your [dashboard](https://get-hired-code-tracker.vercel.app/)

     > (If you’re not prompted, press `Ctrl + Shift + P` or `⌘ + Shift + P` then type `Enter Token Hard`.)